SteveBarnett/Remixing/_thinking/against-identity.md

 - Since introspection reveals nothing, we have no choice but to look outwards, to others – real or fictional – as models of our true being.
 Find the ones who stir your admiration - and take them as exemplars for your best self.
 - The philosophy examined here warns of the danger of these individualistic philosophies and presents an alternative.
 - it aims to understand how identity is formed, in order to escape it altogether.
 - Some psychologists distinguish between identity and self.
 Your identity is a specific concept of your persona, role or social position.
-Your self is the subject that inhabits and operates your identity.9
+Your self is the subject that inhabits and operates your identity.
 - The starting point of the philosophy explored here is the theory that
 - identity – the concept or description under which the self is known – comes from the observation of others.
 The process by which essential identity is thus modelled and then - imposed is destructive.
-- No matter how deeply you push yourself into your chosen essential identity, there will always be some residue that refuses to be absorbed – some remainder that cannot be - resolved.11 This is the portion of the self that lies, always, beyond identity.
+- No matter how deeply you push yourself into your chosen essential identity, there will always be some residue that refuses to be absorbed – some remainder that cannot be - resolved.
+This is the portion of the self that lies, always, beyond identity.
 - If we were instead to strive to overcome the hunger for identity, then we could remain happily indefinite and enjoy whatever concatenation of accidents happens to be bestowed - upon us by external circumstances and spontaneous inner drives.
 - Those whose character makes them seem likely to transgress, who do not seem to be the right
 - sort of person, are far more likely to be accused of breaking the rules and often punished as a precautionary measure.